 In the UK and Ireland, the project will concentrate on new entrants since the year 2000, exploring their hopes and expectations for religious life, with the goal of enriching and developing opportunities for deeper theological reflection on women’s religious identity.

 This research also extends work already concluded in the UK and Ireland: the earlier project took the form of engaging apostolic religious women in considering the sources of vitality in their identity and practice today, and creating opportunities for continuing reflection by these women and amongst other theologians.
-The Key Findings and Final Report from this project are already available.
+The Key Findings (PDF File) and Final Report (PDF File) from this project are already available.

 The project is being conducted in collaboration with the Centre for Catholic Studies, University of Durham and the Religious Life Institute at Heythrop College, University of London.